thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="NA"
-   ms.date="07/08/2016"
+   ms.date="10/29/2016"
    ms.author="seanmck"/>

-# Résoudre les problèmes d'installation de votre cluster de développement local
+# <a name="troubleshoot-your-local-development-cluster-setup"></a>Troubleshoot your local development cluster setup

-Si vous rencontrez un problème en interagissant avec votre cluster de développement Azure Service Fabric local, examinez les suggestions suivantes de résolution.
+If you run into an issue while interacting with your local Azure Service Fabric development cluster, review the following suggestions for potential solutions.

-## Échecs de configuration du cluster
+## <a name="cluster-setup-failures"></a>Cluster setup failures

-### Impossible de nettoyer les journaux de Service Fabric
+### <a name="cannot-clean-up-service-fabric-logs"></a>Cannot clean up Service Fabric logs

-#### Problème
+#### <a name="problem"></a>Problem

-Lors de l’exécution du script DevClusterSetup, une erreur de ce type peut s’afficher :
+While running the DevClusterSetup script, you see an error like this:

     Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
     At line:1 char:1 + .\DevClusterSetup.ps1